 Canolfan Gerdd William Mathias recognises the principle of equality between the Welsh and English Languages.
 Regard for both languages has been integral to the administration of CGWM since its inception.

 CGWM operates as a bilingual organisation and is committed to communicating with the public in Wales bilingually.
 The publication of this policy incorporates many of the current working practices of CGWM.

-Within CGWM, the Director and the Board of Directors are responsible for ensuring the successful administration of the policy and for communicating it to all staff and tutors.
+Within CGWM, the Director and the Board of Directors are responsible for the operation of the policy and for communicating it to all staff and tutors.